huixianglim/ASG2/README.md

 Slayers is a website for our game, where you can choose a character to battle monsters and fight against other users to get to the top of the leaderboard and get perks.
 We also have a store page that sells merchandise where users can support the developers.

+### **Our roles**

+#### Wesley

+- Most of the frontend
+- GET, UPDATE AND DELETE for the store
+- Backend for the navbar account log in log out
+- Some backend for the game design and animations

+#### Hui Xiang

+- Most of the backend
+- Scroll slide in animation for home page
+- Styling for cart and checkout
+- Initial layout of store styling

 ### **Live site**: [Click here](https://huixianglim.github.io/ASG2/)

 ## **Design Process**